-The Step Up AT - Improving Literacy Through Technology Project uses practice- based coaching (PBC; Snyder et al., 2015) to support teacher's use of the Step Up AT - Improving Literacy Through Technology teaching practices in the classroom.
-Coaching supports are provided to facilitate teachers' back-home practice of the knowledge and skills gained in the online project modules (StepUpAT.org) and professional development activities.
+The Step Up AT program uses practice-based coaching (PBC; Snyder et al., 2015) to support teacher's use of the Step Up AT teaching practices in the classroom.
+Coaching supports are provided to facilitate teachers' back-home practice of the knowledge and skills gained in the online program modules (StepUpAT.org) and professional development activities.